-I hadn’t visited San Gregorio State Beach since I was very young, and after writing about it (here-read this post first), I suddenly had the urge.
+I hadn’t visited San Gregorio State Beach since I was very young, and after writing about it in my post about Half Moon Bay State beach here, I suddenly had the urge.

-The parking lot ($8/day), the cliffs, the colors, the vastness, the vibe, and the pond were not at all how I remembered.
+The parking lot costs $8 per day, the cliffs, the colors, the vastness, the vibe, and the pond were not at all how I remembered.

 My daughter and I brought a few snacks, and I told her my memories about the place as we made our way down to the beach.

 It was less crowded than Half Moon Bay State Beach; well, fewer people, more birds (seagulls and pelicans).
 The sand, though littered with baby crab shells, was much gentler on our bare feet, making it an ideal place to walk and talk.